samrawat60/SMS/README.md

 # SMS
-Student Managment System with Php, Bootstrap and MySql
+This is a Basic Student Managment System with Php, Bootstrap and MySql.
+This project is all for beginner